shamim2011/Task-1-Java-Console-Calculator./InterView Question.md

 Always close the scanner with scanner.close(); when done.
 ***6.Explain the role of a loop.***
 **Ans**
+🔁 Role of a Loop in Java
+A loop in Java is used to execute a block of code repeatedly as long as a specified condition is true.
+It helps reduce code duplication and makes programs more efficient and dynamic.
+✅ Why Use Loops?
+To repeat tasks automatically

+To iterate over arrays, lists, or collections

+To process input/output continuously

+To perform tasks like searching, counting, etc.
+for loop -> When the number of iterations is known
+while loop	-> When the condition is checked before each run
+do-while loop	-> Executes at least once, checks condition later
+for-each loop	-> Used to traverse arrays or collections
 ***7.Difference between while and for loop?***
 **Ans**
 ***8.What is the JVM?***